ClanGenOfficial/clangen/.github/ISSUE_TEMPLATE/project.md

 **Relevant Links**
 Is there a draft PR already made?
-Is there a forum post fo
+Is there a forum post for it?
+Link them here.